rossshannon/pincushion/README.md

 ### Configuring Credentials

 When the popup opens you’ll now see a gear button in the footer.
 Click it to open the Settings page, where you can enter your Pinboard username, Pinboard API token, and (optionally) an OpenAI API token for GPT-powered tag suggestions.
-These values are stored locally via `localStorage` and never ride along in the bookmarklet URL, keeping your credentials out of browser history and referrers.
+These values are stored locally via `localStorage` in your browser’s secure storage, keeping your credentials out of browser history and referrers.
 You can update or remove the tokens at any time from the same Settings view.

 ### Browser Support

-Pincushion is designed for modern browsers like Chrome, Safari, Firefox, Internet Explorer 10+, and mobile varieties of Safari and Chrome.
-Earlier versions of Internet Explorer have problems with the cross-domain Ajax required.
+Pincushion is designed for modern browsers like Chrome, Safari, Comet, Atlas, Edge, Firefox, and mobile varieties of Safari and Chrome.

+It supports Internet Explorer 10+, but earlier versions of Internet Explorer have problems with the cross-domain Ajax required.

 #### Running Locally

 - Clone the repository to your computer. `git clone https://github.com/rossshannon/pincushion.git`
 - Switch into the new directory and run `yarn install` or `npm install`
-- Install the `foreman` gem using `gem install foreman`, and then run the `Procfile` using `foreman start -p 5000`.
-Grunt will build the required packages and a web server will be booted to run Pincushion on localhost port 5100 (http://localhost:5100).
+- Run `npm start` to start the development server.
+A web server will be booted to run Pincushion on localhost port 3000 (http://localhost:3000).

 ## Changelog